Nice stream with a couple of thin but cute waterfalls ending in Thousand Islands or another easy stream down.

 - Beauty/fun: 6/10 Thin waterfalls, but cute stream up.
 The views of Thousand Islands can be really nice on clear days.
 The stream downhill has some big boulders and a waterfall with big pool almost on the base to end the day perfectly.

-- Difficulty: 3/10 1st stream section (orange line) requires some jungle like navigation.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 3/10 1st stream section (orange line) requires some jungle like navigation.
 I would not suggest to hike it unless you like that kind of fun and you have all your clothing and gear ready.
 2nd section is way easier (you can scramble up the waterfalls but there are side paths with ribbons and ropes) and nicest.
 The last stream proposed is easy, even downhill, with some good boulders, pools, and waterfalls, best one on the very end (lowest point).

 Public transportation to the start used: MTR to Long Ping and K66 bus from there to Tai Tong Kuk public toilet.
 Just a few meters from there you will see the stream.